Boris Becker is going through a difficult time in his life.Photo: AA / Wiktor Szymanowicz

 He repeatedly sweated the application for naturalization

 Should Becker actually be deported, it should be a deep blow to the star’s stomach.
 He has lived in West London since 2012.
-He can now regret that he has never before applied for naturalization.
-Particularly bitter: Earlier, the tennis legend had repeatedly announced that he would apply.
+He can now regret that he has never applied for naturalization before.
+Particularly bitter: In the past, the tennis legend had repeatedly announced that he would apply.
 First time seven years ago.